 - a.
 After a final subdivision plat is approved, the Development Services Director shall certify the plat for recording after the required signatures for recordation have been provided. - b.
-The City may, as a precondition for recording lots, require the recording of legal instruments. - c.
-The subdivider shall present to the county register of deeds office where the property is located 3 signed copies of the final plat, 1 copy for the register of deeds, a copy for the subdivider and a copy for the City. - d.
-Plats presented to and approved for recordation by the City must be recorded on or before the 14th day following the certification of the
+The City may, as a precondition for recording lots, require the recording of legal instruments.

-Development Services Director.
+- c.
+The subdivider shall present to the county register of deeds office where the property is located the appropriate number of signed mylar copies of the final plat, as specified on the Recorded Map application and Recorded Map checklist. - d.
+Plats presented to and approved for recordation by the City must be recorded on or before the 14th day following the certification of the Development Services Director.
 The expiration date shall be clearly indicated on the plat.
 By the end of the next business day following the recordation of the final plat, the subdivider shall provide to Development Services evidence of a recorded copy of the certified final plat and the recordation of all legal instruments required by the City in association with development approval.